necusjz/p/_posts/Design-a-Web-Crawler.md

 Figure 6 shows the design that manages URL priority.
 ![](https://raw.githubusercontent.com/necusjz/p/master/SystemDesign/bytebytego/10/06.svg)
 - Prioritizer: It takes URLs as input and computes the priorities.
-- Queue f1 to fn: Each queue has an assigned priority.
+- FIFO queues f1 to fn: Each queue has an assigned priority.
 Queues with high priority are selected with higher probability.
 - Queue selector: Randomly choose a queue with a bias towards queues with higher priority.

 #### Politeness
 Generally, a web crawler should avoid sending too many requests to the same hosting server within a short period.
 Sending too many requests is considered as "impolite" or even treated as Denial-of-Service (DoS) attack.
 For example, without any constraint, the crawler can send thousands of requests every second to the same website.
 This can overwhelm the web servers.

 The general idea of enforcing politeness is to download one page at a time from the same host.
 A delay can be added between two download tasks.
 The politeness constraint is implemented by maintain a mapping from website hostnames to download (worker) threads.
 Each downloader thread has a separate FIFO queue and only downloads URLs obtained from that queue.
-Figure 7 shows the design that manages politeness.
+Figure 7 shows the design that manages politeness:
 ![](https://raw.githubusercontent.com/necusjz/p/master/SystemDesign/bytebytego/10/05.svg)
 - Queue router: It ensures that each queue (b1, b2, ..., bn) only contains URLs from the same host.
 - Mapping table: It maps each host to a queue: